About the Carretera Austral

 Queulat National Park

-The Queulat National Park is located in the Aysen Region of Patagonia, and offers over 1500 km2 of immaculate scenery, forested landscapes and distinct wildlife.
+The Queulat National Park is located in the Aysen Region, and offers over 1500 km2 of immaculate scenery, forested landscapes and distinct wildlife.
 Among …

 Places to stop on the Southern Carretera Austral

 The sleepy capital of Aysen is the only major hub for miles around, and houses a mix of quirky boutiques and craft beer shops, and more practical farm and fishing supply stores. …

 This national reserve arguably offers the best hiking in the whole of Aysen.
 Some of the largest mountains in the Patagonian Andes can be found here, including a rather unique …